DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 .. note::

-    This process is automated in the QEMU wrapper script discussed in Section 24.7.3.
+    This process is automated in the `QEMU Wrapper Script`_.

 Mapping the Virtual Machine's Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~